 - Sapient House: The party encounters one fairly early on, which they find out is called Gwendolyn.
 It alternates between hating them (trapping Joey briefly) and helping them (killing the Doppelganger which had been troubling the party and generally responding positively to Bananaramawicz's attempts at diplomacy).

-- Screw This, I'm Outta Here!: Minerelle gets hit with a -2 to Int. checks and skills in the Tomb of Horrors at which point she's had enough and tries to leave.
+- Screw This, I'm Outta Here!: Minerelle gets hit with a -2 to Int. checks and skills in the Ancient Tomb at which point she's had enough and tries to leave.
 This works out pretty well since she's the only one not cloned for a Mirror Match but returns in time to help with it.

 - At Paragon tier, Minerelle bursts through a window, advises everyone to take a nap soon, blasts an illithid with massive psionic damage, is almost instantly killed by the backlash, is healed from the brink of perma-death by Kodrinscheiner, and immediately flees screaming into another dimension.
 All in one turn.
 Leaving everyone else in the room completely bewildered.